MRD and BTKi Resistance in CLL

 There are very limited data on patients who progress on first-line BTK inhibitor plus venetoclax combination therapy.
 The mechanisms of resistance are not clear, and there are no treatment data.
 I have not used frontline BTK inhibitor plus venetoclax combination therapy because based on noncomparative data from clinical trials of ibrutinib plus venetoclax and venetoclax plus obinutuzumab, 3-year progression-free survival (PFS) rates are very similar with these regimens, so I prefer to hold back 1 class of therapy for use at relapse.

 Treatment following BTK inhibitor plus venetoclax therapy depends on whether patients complete treatment, relapse, or progress during treatment.
 If patients complete treatment and then relapse, the same treatment could be repeated.
-One would expect that a continuous BTK inhibitor would be effective.
-A venetoclax-based, time-limited regimen could also work as long as the patient had been in remission and completed therapy at some point, but there are no data to support this.
+One would expect that a continuous BTK inhibitor would also be effective.
+A venetoclax-based, time-limited regimen could also work as long as the patient had been in remission for some time off therapy, but as yet there are limited data to support this.
 Pirtobrutinib is another option, and perhaps the best, given that it is approved for patients exposed to both drugs.
-CAR T-cell therapy, while obviously more challenging in terms of the effort required by the patient, is also approved.
-I encourage any healthcare professional (HCP) who has a patient progress on dual BTK inhibitor plus venetoclax combination therapy to consider a biopsy because of the relatively high rate of transformation events among those with early relapse
+CAR T-cell therapy, while obviously more challenging in terms of the effort required by the patient, is also approved and could be considered for the very early progressors.
+I encourage any healthcare professional (HCP) who has a patient progress on dual BTK inhibitor plus venetoclax combination therapy to consider a biopsy because of the relatively high rate of transformation events among those with early relapse.

 BTK Inhibitor Resistance Mutations and How They Inform Decision-Making